gammu/gammu/docs/develop/python/objects.rst

 not real objects but rather a dictionaries.
 This has quite a big impact of usability and will most likely change in the future.

+All the objects basically map to C structures, so you might also refer to :ref:`libgammu` chapter.

 .. _sms_obj:

 SMS Object